poleguy/google-music-scripts/docs/index.rst

 -------------

 The configuration file uses the `TOML <https://github.com/toml-lang/toml>`_ format.
-It is located in the `user config directory
+The file is named google-music-scripts.toml, located in the `user config directory
 <https://github.com/ActiveState/appdirs#some-example-output>`_
 for your operating system with the app author being **thebigmunch** and app name being **google-music-scripts**.
 If the ``-u, --username`` option is given to a command, the